|

 Most funeral homes carry

-only a limited number of less ornate coffins,
+number of less ornate caskets, and encourage the

-and encourage the family to choose from amongst
+family to choose from amongst their wider array

-law, you do not have to choose any of them, and
+do not have to choose any of them, and can order

 used for cremation) and even though